ubccpsc/classportal-ui/GRADES.md

 ## Transformation

 The transformation process should be relatively straightforward.
+Our sample implementation of this can be found in [ResultView::convertResultsToGrades](https://github.com/ubccpsc/classportal-ui-next/blob/master/app/ts/viewAdmin/ResultView.ts).
 While it could be handled in one large loop, we find it easiest to split it into five steps:

 1. Create a map from `userName` to `Student` objects (`studentMap`) by iterating through `ResultPayload.students`.
-One thing to note here is that course staff & TAs may have records here that you wish to ignore.
-One easy way to do this is to note that only students will have a valid value for `Student.sNum`.

 1. Loop through `ResultPayload.records` to determine which project each student was associated with.
 This isn't strictly needed for individual projects, but is required for teams.
 For single projects though it still works fine because they work on a project too so there is no harm in including this step.
 This creates a `projectMap` that maps `ResultRecord.projectUrl` to a student (e.g.,  by their `userName` or some other internal data structure).